riihikallio/VBA-content/VBA/Office-Shared-VBA/articles/filedialog-object-office.md

 Each host application can only create a single instance of the  **FileDialog** object.
 Therefore, many of the properties of the **FileDialog** object persist even when you create multiple **FileDialog** objects.
 Therefore, make sure that you set all of the properties appropriately for your purpose before you display the dialog box.

+Outlook doesn't have the standard Open or Save dialogs and therefore no FileDialog object either.

 ## Example